-Oper Frankfurt's orchestra came into being towards the end of the 18th century.
+Oper Frankfurt's orchestra came into being in the late 18th century.
 It received its unusual name because it was also the orchestra that gave concerts for the "Frankfurter Museum", an institution founded by culturally minded people in Frankfurt in 1808, when Louis Spohr was chief conductor of the, still young, orchestra.

 Many famous conductors have been linked to the orchestra during the more than two hundred years since it came into existence.
 Music Directors included Willem Mengelberg, Hermann Scherchen, Clemens Krauss and, later on, Hans Rosbaud and Franz Konwitschny.
 In the late 19th Century guest conductors included Gustav Mahler, Richard Strauss, Arthur Nikisch and Hans Pfitzner.
 Johannes Brahms and Clara Schumann performed as soloists with the Frankfurter Opern- and Museumsorchester.